SwissArmySamurai/demo-ado-agent-in-aci-private-acr-appdeploy/README.md

 > [!TIP]
 > Be sure to checkout my blog post on this which provides a comprehensive deep dive, insights, and step by step guide [here](https://rios.engineer/private-azure-devops-agent-azure-container-instance-with-private-azure-container-registry).

+> [!NOTE]
+> Microsoft have announced Managed DevOps Pools coming soon which will make this process a lot more seamless, you can read more [here](https://devblogs.microsoft.com/engineering-at-microsoft/managed-devops-pools-the-origin-story/?wt.mc_id=MVP_319025)

 # Introduction

 This repository will enable and showcase how you can deploy a fully private Azure DevOps self hosted agent on an Azure Container Instance, pulled from a fully private Azure Container Registry and deploy to an App Service behind a Private Endpoint.